dddplayer/dp/README.md

 ## Overview

-DDD Player is a code governance service written in [Go], optimized for Domain-Driven Design ([DDD]).
+DDD Player is a arch governance service written in [Go], optimized for Domain-Driven Design ([DDD]).

 ## Installation